vannguyengd/gooddata-ui/docs/01_intro__why_gdui.md

 The library is called GoodData.UI, and two options are currently available from our [GitHub repository](https://github.com/gooddata/gooddata-ui-sdk):
 -  A fully open source implementation of the attributes-filters-measures querying pattern with pluggable back end.
 -  An extension of the open source library that includes Highcharts-based visualizations; since Highcharts itself is not open-source, this extension is only available under a proprietary license too.
-However, the source code is fully available in the YYYY GitHub repository.
+However, the source code is fully available in the [GitHub repository](https://github.com/gooddata/gooddata-ui-sdk).

 Would you like to know more?
 Check out the following resources:
 -  [Documentation and tutorials](01_intro__about_gooddataui.md).